Clare Harland (MBACP, Dip. Couns.)

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP, registration no. 179887) and abide by its Ethical Framework.

 I have a Foundation Certificate and Postgraduate Diploma in Integrative Counselling from the Minster Centre, one of the leading integrative training centres in Europe.
-I am also in the final stages of an MA and Advanced Diploma in Integrative Psychotherapy and Counselling at the Minster Centre, and these qualifications are accredited by Middlesex University.
+I am also in the later stages of an MA and Advanced Diploma in Integrative Psychotherapy and Counselling at the Minster Centre (accredited by Middlesex University).

 In addition to private practice, my experience includes working as a counsellor: